 v.
 Tauriv to the west of Ternopil’ – Kurd. tawer, “rock;”

-Undoubted presence of the Ancient Kurds on the Right Bank Ukraine immediately raises the question by which way they got there.
+The undoubted presence of the Ancient Kurds on the Right Bank Ukraine immediately raises the question of which way they got there.
 We may assume keeping in mind the general movement of the Iranic tribes from the territory of their initial settlement between the Dnieper and the Don to the south and south-east that the ancestors of the Kurds came to the Azov steppes, and from there crossed the Dnieper and later moved to the northwest, displacing previous settlers that is the Thracians to the south-west, and the Bulgars – to the west.
-The band of Kurdish settlements from Haysyn and further along the Dniester River to the west can mark this path, but the presence of place names of Kurdish origin in Chernihiv, Kyiv and Zhytomyr Regions gives reason to consider another option.
+The band of Kurdish settlements from Haysyn and further along the Dniester River to the west can mark this path, but the presence of place names of Kurdish origin in Chernihiv, Kyiv, and Zhytomyr Regions gives reason to consider another option.

-The Kurdish settlements at their Urheimat are stretching along the Desna River, so we may assume that their ancestors went down to the Dnieper, crossed it and headed westward.
-This moving could last a long time, and some of the migrants could stay at intermediate stands, what explains the presence of Kurdish place names in the area of the Anglo-Saxons.
+The Kurdish settlements at their Urheimat are stretching along the Desna River, so we may assume that their ancestors went down to the Dnieper, crossed it, and headed westward.
+This moving could last a long time, and some of the migrants could stay at intermediate stands, which explains the presence of Kurdish place names in the area of the Anglo-Saxons.
 We can talk more or less confident about such Kurdish place names which can mark the resettlement route of Kurds:

 t.
 Berdychiv in Zhytomyr Region – the most plausible interpretation, based on the Kurdish language: Kurd. berd "stone", çew "sand" is not only well suited phonetically, but also correspond to the peculiarity of the terrain around the town where for long are mined sand and gravel, there are in the town several companies of the stone processing industry;